Project Overview

 - Team lead and final integration: Jake Cummings

-- Stability analysis: Sunday
+- Stability analysis: Sunday Aina

-- Fin design: Ethan
+- Fin design: Ethan Tran

-- Nose cone design: Binh
+- Nose cone design: Binh Duong

-- Materials research: Chris
+- Materials research: Christopher Anaghan

 My Contributions